chromium/chromium/docs/webui_build_configuration.md

                     located at the same relative path as the inputs.
 out_manifest: File location to write the manifest of all output files created
               by bundle_js().
 Useful for generating grds.
+rollup_config: Optional parameter.
+The path to a custom Rollup configuration
+               file.
+When specified it overrides the default auto-generated configuration file.
+               Note: The custom configuration should not refer to other files (like plugin files), because such files are not automatically declared as `inputs`.
 deps: Targets generating any files being bundled.
 Note that this should include
       targets generating shared resources that are expected to be bundled in the UI, e.g. //ui/webui/resources/js:build_ts.